-\mbox{} We now offer a more geometric description of our approach to tractor calculus and of the main results achieved in this paper.
+We now offer a more geometric description of our approach to tractor calculus and of the main results achieved in this paper.

-Tractor calculus can be most simply understood as a generalization of the usual Ricci calculus on pseudo-Riemannian manifolds to the context of conformal geometry, see e.g. \cite{thomas_conformal_1926,curry_introduction_2018}.
+Tractor calculus can be understood as a generalization of the usual Ricci calculus on pseudo-Riemannian manifolds to the context of conformal geometry, see e.g. \cite{thomas_conformal_1926,curry_introduction_2018}.
 While a pseudo-Riemannian metric defines a unique metric preserving torsion-free connection on the tangent bundle, its Levi-Civita connection, a conformal metric defines a unique \emph{normal tractor connection} on a canonical conformally invariant \emph{standard tractor bundle} \cite{thomas_conformal_1926}.
-Here, by tractor bundle we mean a rank $n+2$ vector bundle $\cT^S\to M$, endowed fiber metric $h$ of signature $(p+1,q+1)$ together with the so-called \emph{position tractor} $X\in\Gamma(LM\otimes\cT^S)$, a preferred nowhere vanishing null section twisted by the (standard) scale bundle $LM=|\bigwedge^nT^*M|^{-1/n}$ of $M$.
+Here, by tractor bundle we mean a rank $(n+2)$ vector bundle $\cT^S\to M$, endowed fiber metric $h$ of signature $(p+1,q+1)$ together with the so-called \emph{position tractor} $X\in\Gamma(LM\otimes\cT^S)$, a preferred nowhere vanishing null section twisted by the (standard) scale bundle $LM=|\bigwedge^nT^*M|^{-1/n}$ of $M$.
 A normal tractor connection is then simply a metric connection $D^S:\Gamma(\cT^S)\to\Gamma(T^*M\otimes\cT^S)$ on $\cT^S$ satisfying certain curvature conditions which generalize the usual torsion-free condition.

-This is certainly important in the study of conformal geometry, in particular for the construction of conformal invariants \cite{gover_conformally_2003}.
+The existence of a canonical tractor bundle with a unique normal connection is certainly important in the study of conformal geometry, in particular for the construction of conformal invariants \cite{gover_conformally_2003}.
 But it also provides remarkably efficient tools for the study of conformally compact Einstein manifolds \cite{gover_almost_2010,curry_introduction_2018}.
 In fact, both the Einstein equation and the conformally compact boundary condition find their simplest form in the language of tractors: Given a conformal manifold, with its standard tractor bundle, representative metrics $\gt$ in the conformal class can be put in one-to-one correspondence with a special class of tractor sections $I^{\gt}\in\Gamma(\cT^S)$.
 The metric $\gt$ is then conformally compact if and only if at $\partial M$ the position tractor $X$ is both orthogonal and transversal to $I^{\gt}$; the metric $\gt$ is Einstein if and only if $I^{\gt}$ is covariantly constant with respect to the normal tractor connection,

 This reformulation of Einstein equations is also closely related to Friedrich's conformal field equations \cite{frauendiener_local_1999}, which were important in the derivation of global existence results in General Relativity \cite{friedrich_cauchy_1983,friedrich_peeling_2018,friedrich_geometric_2015} and also found applications in numerical relativity \cite{frauendiener_conformal_2004}.